icra/ISIMIP_Lake_Sector/Hypsographics/GLOBathy/README.md

     ## [1] 3.123091

-Checking the volume development parameter (Vd) using Dmax from Globathy and Dmean from HydroLakes (should between 0 and 3) Note the nonsense values (\>3) and the median \<1, which is not very realistic considering classical literature (for instance:
+Checking the volume development parameter (Vd) using Dmax from GLOBathy and Dmean from HydroLAKES (should between 0 and 3) Note the nonsense values (\>3) and the median \<1, which is not very realistic considering classical literature (for instance:
 <https://doi.org/10.1016/B978-012370626-3.00024-7>,